Mobile-Telematics/LoginAuthFramework-iOS/README.md

         NSLog(@"LoginAuthResponce refreshToken %@", refreshToken);
     }];

-User has been created.
-Congratulations!

-Save the received keys in your App - this is the main user data.
+Once user is registered, you will receive the user credentails. make sure you pass the `Devicetoken` to your server and store it against a user profile, then pass it to your App - this is the main user detials that you will use for our services.

 ### Refresh JWT